WesssMS/prados/wp-content/plugins/woocommerce-product-addons/docs/api/groups.md

 }
 ```

 ### Update a Global Add-on Group or Product Add-ons

 `PATCH /wp-json/wc-product-add-ons/v1/product-add-ons/$group_or_product_ID`

 **Capability Required**

-* `manage_woocommerce` or `manage_options`
+-   `manage_woocommerce` or `manage_options`

 **Request Body**

 -   name: (string, optional) the global group name; always empty for product add-ons
 -   priority: (integer, optional) for global groups, the priority of the group; always 10 for product add-ons
-- restrict_to_category_ids: (array of integers, optional) for global groups, the product categories this group applies to or an empty array if it applies to all products; also an empty array for products
+-   restrict_to_categories: (array of integers, optional) for global groups, the product categories this group applies to or an empty array if it applies to all products; also an empty array for products
 -   fields: (array of field items) the fields containing the add-ons and their options in the group or product

 ```
 {
 	"name": "Personalization Options",
 	"priority": 9,
-	"restrict_to_category_ids": [
+	"restrict_to_categories": [
 		11,
 		12,
 		13,